bcaton85/EverydayMemories/README.md

 # No Context

-App used for storing text and images of the small moments in life.
-Text and images stored cannot be viewed again until December 30th, 2020.
+Store text and images of the moments in life that are important to you.
+Those moments are held and can be viewed to reflect at the end of each month.